-'Jesus Was Divisive': A Black Pastor's Message To White Christians
+Jesus Was Divisive: A Black Pastor's Message To White Christians

-Over 90% of U.S. churches were closed at the height of the coronavirus pandemic.
+More than 90% of U.S. churches were closed at the height of the coronavirus pandemic.
 But since mid-April, mostly white faith leaders have pushed to fill their pews again, suing governors over bans on large gatherings and joining "reopen" protests at state capitols.
-President Trump threatened to override governors who did not allow "essential places of faith to open right now," flying in the face of black pastors urging caution; African American deaths from COVID-19 are nearly twice as high as would be expected based on their share of the population.
+President Trump threatened to override governors who did not allow "essential places of faith to open right now," flying in the face of black pastors urging caution.
+African American deaths from COVID-19 are nearly twice as high as would be expected based on their share of the population.

-Rev. Lenny Duncan is a black preacher in the Evangelical Lutheran Church in America (ELCA), one of the nation's whitest Christian denominations.
+The Rev. Lenny Duncan is a black preacher in the Evangelical Lutheran Church in America, one of the nation's whitest Christian denominations.
 As nationwide protests have forced white Americans to talk about race, Duncan's longtime advocacy within the church has become all the more relevant.

-Formerly incarcerated and homeless, Duncan was attracted to the ELCA's welcoming message of grace.
-But he believes the ELCA — and the broader mainline Christian community — has failed to answer the call to fight for racial justice and address the church's inherent white supremacy.
+Formerly incarcerated and homeless, Duncan was attracted to the Evangelical Lutheran Church in America's welcoming message of grace.
+But he believes the denomination — and the broader mainline Christian community — have failed to answer the call to fight for racial justice and address the church's inherent white supremacy.
 (Slaveholders justified slavery with Bible verses.
-The Ku Klux Klan staged parades with banners saying "One God / One Country / One Flag."
+The Ku Klux Klan staged parades with banners saying, "One God/One Country/One Flag."
 Segregated Christian schools thrived under the guise of religious freedom.)

-In his book Dear Church: A Love Letter from a Black Preacher to the Whitest Denomination in the US, Duncan writes: "Jesus is Trayvon Martin, armed only with a bag of Skittles and an iced tea against an entire world that would rather hang him from a tree than love him.
+In his book Dear Church: A Love Letter From a Black Preacher to the Whitest Denomination in the US, Duncan writes: "Jesus is Trayvon Martin, armed only with a bag of Skittles and an iced tea against an entire world that would rather hang him from a tree than love him.
 Until we see this, we are lost."

-I talked to Duncan about his book, the "demonic" force of white supremacy, and the church's role in society during a time of social distancing, social unrest and religious decline.
+I talked to Duncan about his book, the "demonic" force of white supremacy and the church's role in society during a time of social distancing, social unrest and religious decline.

 Our conversation has been edited and condensed for clarity.

-There's a growing movement among white evangelical faith leaders to hold in-person services again, and the President has supported these calls to reopen.
+There's a growing movement among white evangelical faith leaders to hold in-person services again, and the president has supported these calls to reopen.
 What are your thoughts on this, considering how COVID-19 has ravaged communities of color?

 We shouldn't be surprised that white Christianity is willing to sacrifice black and brown bodies for the cause of their own personal salvation and relationship with Jesus Christ.
 That has been part of the history of the American church experience.
-Of course they are willing to sacrifice black and brown bodies to hear a full-throated hymn.
-Of course they are willing to sacrifice our communities for tithes and offerings.
-Of course they are willing to sacrifice the people I grew up with and call that patriotism.
+Of course, they are willing to sacrifice black and brown bodies to hear a full-throated hymn.
+Of course, they are willing to sacrifice our communities for tithes and offerings.
+Of course, they are willing to sacrifice the people I grew up with and call that patriotism.
 And some of them are even going a step further and calling it biblical.

 These pastors have completely aligned themselves with empire, the antithesis of the gospel of Jesus Christ.
 And it's mostly fueled by white supremacy.
 As soon as they heard that their communities were not going to bear the brunt of this pandemic, then they didn't care anymore.
 Before this pandemic, many of us have already been incredibly aware of the way that our health care system is a disaster for black communities.
 We've already been calling out how white evangelical Christians have not loved their neighbor or cared about the cause of racial justice in this country.